 Knowing Amazon PPC, it won’t be long until it has this feature too.

 The bidding works exactly the same: Users bid on keywords in an auction-style system.

 In both Amazon and AdWords there is an auction style system based on CPC and ad quality as described above.
 There are simple, intermediate, and advanced ways to optimize bids.

 The simplest way to optimize bids is to change them manually.
 AdWords and Amazon PPC ads both have these options.
 When you log into an ad platform, bids don’t change unless you change them yourself.
 This is a double edged sword.
 As an ad account grows, it can take up tons of time and it’s very difficult to bid accurately.

 On Amazon, I’m a bit biased, but I believe we have the most accurate and most advanced bidding system to hit your Target ACoS.
-By automatically updating your bids based on your changing conversion rates is the most advanced bidding can get.
+By automatically updating your bids based on your changing conversion rates, Ad Badger is the most advanced bidding can get.

 Google’s PPC infrastructure is a thing of beauty.
 There’s a reason it’s so popular and is essential for businesses to drive traffic.

 Amazon’s infrastructure is not so good–yet.
 Marketers and entrepreneurs are just now realizing the potential of Amazon advertising.
 As Amazon’s ad business continues to grow, it will keep taking more inspiration from AdWords.

 We predict Amazon will implement more advanced targeting such as day parting and audience types.

 Day Parting – Scheduling your ads to appear a specific times of the day to get the most value out of them.
 This would be a nice feature for Amazon sellers to zero in on audiences.